Girish-Krishnan/Multithreading-CPP-NeuralNet/README.md

 However, this project is implemented in **C++** and uses **multithreading** to speed up the training process.
 Another key challenge using C++ is implementing many of the matrix operations that are readily available in Python libraries such as NumPy, and parallelizing these operations using multithreading.

+**UPDATE (12/31/2024)**: I also have a new repository that implements the same neural network using CUDA for GPU acceleration, resulting in much faster training times!
+You can find the repository [here](https://github.com/Girish-Krishnan/CUDA-CPP-NeuralNet).

 ---

 ## Mathematical Background